devanshuDesai/Triton-Tinder-Bot/README.md

 ### Security Note

 This is a rather simple script and there is no way for your email address or password to be accessed by anyone except you.
-That said, it is justified to be paranoid and hence, I suggest using a throwaway email address and password through a temporary email service provider.
+That said, it is justified to be paranoid and hence, I suggest using a secondary email address and password for this script.

 ### Installing